BoltonStudios/easy-zillow-reviews/README.txt

 = 1.5.2 =
 * Date Updated: 2023-03-05
+* Bug Fix: Fixed bug that caused reviews to appear out of sequence (should be newest first).
 * Updated @wordpress/scripts Gutenberg dependency package to v25.5.0 and recompiled blocks code.

 = 1.5.1 =